Charles J. Chaput: Abortion

-Regarding whether Catholic politicians who support abortion rights for women should be denied communion, Chaput has written that, while denying anyone the Eucharist is a "very grave matter" that should be used only in "extraordinary cases of public scandal", those who are "living in serious sin or who deny the teachings of the Church" should voluntarily refrain from receiving communion.
+Regarding whether Catholic politicians who support legalized abortion should be denied communion, Chaput wrote in 2004 that, while denying anyone the Eucharist is a "very grave matter" that should be used only in "extraordinary cases of public scandal", those who are "living in serious sin or who deny the teachings of the Church" should voluntarily refrain from receiving communion.

-The New York Times in 2004 reported that Chaput said it was sinful for Catholics to vote for Democratic presidential nominee Senator John Kerry.
-He noted Kerry's views on abortion rights, among others.
+The New York Times in 2004 reported that Chaput said it was sinful for Catholics to vote for Democratic US presidential nominee Senator John Kerry.
+He noted Kerry's views on abortion, among others.
 According to the Times, Chaput said that anyone voting for Kerry was "cooperating in evil" and needed "to go to confession".
-After the interview, Chaput criticized The New York Times for the way it construed his remarks.
+After the interview, Chaput criticized The New York Times for the way it allegedly construed his remarks.
 The archdiocese criticized the article as being "heavily truncated and framed" and posted a full transcript of it.
 He stopped responding to the paper's inquiries for six years, in part because he believed the Times had misrepresented him.
-Chaput was seen by some critics as "part of a group of bishops intent on throwing the weight of the Church into the elections".
-In public comments, his linkage of the Eucharist to the policy stances of political candidates and their supporters were seen as a politicization of moral theology.
+Chaput was seen by some critics as "part of a group of bishops intent on throwing the weight of the Catholic Church into the elections".
+In public comments, his linkage of the eucharist to the policy stances of political candidates and their supporters were seen as a politicization of moral theology.

-In 2009, Chaput criticized a "spirit of adulation bordering on servility" toward President Barack Obama, remarking that "in democracies, we elect public servants, not messiahs".
-He said that Obama tried to mask his record on abortion rights and other issues with "rosy marketing about unity, hope, and change".
+In a 2009 interview with Catholic News Agency, Chaput criticized a "spirit of adulation bordering on servility" toward President Barack Obama, remarking that "in democracies, we elect public servants, not messiahs".
+He said that Obama tried to mask his record on abortion and other issues with "rosy marketing about unity, hope, and change".
 Chaput also dismissed the notion that Obama was given a broad mandate, saying that he was elected to "fix an economic crisis" and not to "retool American culture on the issues of marriage and the family, sexuality, bioethics, religion in public life, and abortion".